-As a reliable source of time, Sectigo has a small subset of our machines talking to five of ten Stratum 1 sources and one Stratum 2 or 3 for reference.
+As a reliable source of time, Sectigo has a small subset of our machines talking to Stratum 1 sources and also Stratum 2 or 3 for reference.

 The timestamping service uses this time signal together with an NTP Time Monitor for monitoring time.offset and time.drift from a set of UTC(k) laboratory NTP servers.
 With that setup the timestamping service reaches an accuracy of the time well under +/-1s with respect to UTC.